Kamen Rider: Distribution and overseas adaptations

 Although the Kamen Rider series originated in Japan, various Kamen Rider series have been imported and dubbed into other languages for broadcast in several other countries.

+Hong Kong

+Between 2001 and 2012, Omni Productions in Hong Kong dubbed several Kamen Rider shows.

 Taiwan

 Between 1975 and 1976, Tong Hsing Film Co., Ltd. in Taiwan produced the Super Riders series based on the Japanese version.